-We measured students’ sense of writing purpose and audience, in addition to factors that may influence either their perceptions or the types of writing assignments they experience.
+An electronic survey was used to measure students’ sense of writing purpose and audience, in addition to factors that may influence either their perceptions or the types of writing assignments they experience.
 These include instructor actions in the classroom; an aggregate measure of student mindset; demographics including gender, race, parents’ educational attainment, and prior high school performance; and students’ academic characteristics including field of study and credits accumulated toward their degree.

-We measured these variables with a survey administered in Spring 2017 to all undergraduate students at the University of Wisconsin - La Crosse (UWL) and Viterbo University, two universities in La Crosse, WI with a large majority of students from Western Wisconsin.
+The survey was administered in Spring 2017 to all undergraduate students at the University of Wisconsin - La Crosse (UWL) and Viterbo University, two universities in La Crosse, WI with a large majority of students from Western Wisconsin.
 Both universities are primarily undergraduate institutions, but both include a limited number of graduate programs and students.
 UWL is a public, regional, comprehensive university with almost 10,000 undergraduate students.
 Viterbo University is a smaller private university with approximately 2,000 undergraduate students, a smaller student-to-faculty ratio (Viterbo is 11:1 and UWL is 19:1) and a smaller average class size (Viterbo is 16 and UWL is 28).
-We received 2,305 responses, for a response rate of approximately 20%.
+The survey received 2,305 responses, for a response rate of approximately 20%.

 2.1 Students’ Perception of Purpose

-We measure students’ sense of purpose with the following open-ended survey prompt:
+Students’ sense of purpose was measured with the following open-ended survey prompt:

 Think about the last 3+ page writing assignment you completed.
 In one sentence, describe the purpose for the writing. (bold emphasis in survey)

-We categorized student responses into the following ordered levels:
+The responses were categorized into the following ordered levels: